mkoelle/stenosaur/docs/adrs/0001-Using-Zoom-SDK.md

     - Starts and launches zoom client in a docker container
     - Controls app with pyautogui
 - Extend [mdouchement/docker-zoom-us][mdouchement]
-    - Starts and launches Zoom using Iceweasel (Firefox) in a docker container
+    - Starts and launches zoom client in a docker container
+    - exposes a vnc server to control the app
     - No automated control of the app
 - Build our own solution
+    - use [linuxserver/firefox][firefox] to expose a vnc access to a browser
+    - control the browser with selenium or pyautogui

 We wanted to use the zoom SDK to build the functionality.
 However, at this time use of the SDK requires registering the app with zoom.